devkiran/NextAPI/README.md

 # Headless SaaS API

+Create your next SaaS app with ease using the Headless SaaS API.

-This is a headless SaaS API that can be used to create a SaaS application.
+The ultimate solution for developers looking to create a fully-functional SaaS application.

+Never write boilerplate backend code again and focus on what matters most: building your SaaS UI to attract and retain customers.

 It is built on top of [Next.js](https://nextjs.org/) API routes and uses [Prisma](https://www.prisma.io/) as the ORM.